-- All people are exposed to some amount of mercury.
-For many communities worldwide, dietary consumption of fish, shellfish, marine mammals, and other foods is arguably the most important source of methylmercury exposure.
-Exposures to elemental and inorganic mercury mainly occur in occupational settings (including artisanal and small-scale gold mining) or via contact with products containing mercury.
-There remains high concern for vulnerable groups including various indigenous populations with high dietary or occupational exposure to mercury. - Human biomonitoring to assess general population exposure to mercury (i.e. background level rather than "hot spots") provides information on global trends.
-In the general population, assessment of prenatal exposure is recommended because the fetus is the most vulnerable to methyl mercury exposure. - 905 14.
-There are two main biomarkers: - Total mercury in maternal scalp hair (3 cm hair strand from the scalp, to measure exposure during the 3rd trimester). - Total mercury in cord blood. - 909 15.
+- 12. All people are exposed to some amount of mercury.
+For many communities worldwide, 1058 dietary consumption of fish, shellfish, marine mammals, and other foods is arguably the 1059 most important source of methylmercury exposure.
+Exposures to elemental and inorganic 1060 mercury mainly occur in occupational settings (including artisanal and small-scale gold 1061 mining) or via contact with products containing mercury.
+There remains high concern for 1062 vulnerable groups including various indigenous populations with high dietary or 1063 occupational exposure to mercury. - 13.
+Human biomonitoring to assess general population exposure to mercury (i.e. background level rather than "hot spots") provides information on global trends.
+In the general population, assessment of humans are the most vulnerable to methyl mercury exposure. - 1068 14.
+There are two main biomarkers: - Total mercury in scalp hair (3 cm hair strand from the scalp, to measure exposure during the 3rd trimester). - Total mercury in blood. - 1072 15.
 Scalp hair is a preferable biological matrix.
-It is easily available, a non-invasive method, and there are no specific requirements for transportation and storage. - 911 16.
-Cord blood can be alternative matrix to hair.
-Inclusion of cord blood in a survey provides several additional advantages such as: demonstration of pre-natal exposure to mercury (cord blood analysis characterizes both exposure of a mother and a child to mercury during pregnancy); possibility to get more reliable results and exclude influence of external factors (e.g. external contamination of hair by mercury, permanent hair treatment decreasing mercury in hair); being an alternative biological matrix to hair in locations where hair sampling is difficult due to cultural, ethical, religious specificities. - There are reliable, although variable, coefficients allowing comparability of results from the mercury measurements in hair and blood/cord blood. - 920 18.
-Assessment of total mercury is sufficient for characterizing exposure, unless external exposure of scalp hair needs to be evaluated. - 922 19.
+It is easily available, a non-invasive method,1073 and there are no specific requirements for transportation and storage. - 16.
+Blood is an additional matrix to hair.
+Inclusion of blood in a survey provides several additional advantages such as: demonstration of exposure to mercury to humans.
+As an alternative to blood and if feasible, cord blood can be sampled(cord blood analysis characterizes both exposure of a mother and a child to mercury during pregnancy); possibility to get more reliable results and exclude influence of external factors (e.g. external contamination of hair by mercury, permanent hair treatment decreasing mercury in hair); [being an alternative biological matrix to hair in locations where hair sampling is difficult due to cultural, ethical, religious specificities]. - 1082 17.
+There are reliable, although variable, coefficients allowing comparability of results from1083 the mercury measurements in hair and blood/cord blood. - 1084 18.
+Assessment of total mercury is sufficient for characterizing exposure, unless external exposure of scalp hair needs to be evaluated. - 19.
 In addition to general population exposure, parties may conduct biomonitoring in other vulnerable populations including the occupationally exposed and in hot spot areas.
-These data may provide additional information of use for effectiveness evaluation, for example when repeated over time in the same populations. - The Global Mercury Assessment 2018 has identified currently available data on mercury exposure in regional and national human biomonitoring programmes, longitudinal birth cohort studies and cross-sectional information in specific populations including high exposure groups. - In regional and national human biomonitoring programmes, some information may be comparable (depending on the ability to disaggregate data by sex and age within the programme).
+These data may provide additional information of use for effectiveness evaluation, for example when repeated over time in the same populations. - 20.
+The Global Mercury Assessment 2018 has identified currently available data on mercury exposure in regional and national human biomonitoring programmes, longitudinal birth cohort studies and cross-sectional information in specific populations including high exposure groups. - In regional and national human biomonitoring programmes, some information may be comparable (depending on the ability to disaggregate data by sex and age within the programme).
 Such studies are only available in a very small number of countries,